-This article has been inspired by a forum in the Fountain Pen Network website.
-My ingeneer’s mind was stimulated by the methodical way of experimentation and the valuable contributions by the visitors made this forum a lively experience.
+This article has been inspired by the forum Experiments With Flex on the Fountain Pen Network website.
+My ingeneer’s mind was stimulated by the methodical composition of experimentation, and the valuable contributions by the visitors made this forum a lively experience.
 This motivated me to write this paper.

 After an initial discourse on the definition and classification of flex‑nibs, I introduce the mechanics of nibs with particular emphasis on flex‑nibs.
 Then follow chapters on the practical application of such findings.
-Finally, I respond to visitors’ comments on the forum when I consolidating their discoveries with ingeneering information.
+Finally, I respond to visitors’ comments on the forum when I consolidated their discoveries with ingeneering information.

 Outline of Paper

 A clear structure helps me to sort out where what belongs, and it helps you find what you are interested in.
 Embedded in the Headings are links to the main chapters.
 I added the titles to the sub-chapters underneath the summary.

-When reading some of the forums Fountain Pen Network, I noticed that there is a multitude of most romantic descriptive expressions for the various styles of fountain pen nibs, such as “Wet Noodles” and the opposite “Nail”.
-Experienced flex‑nib writers may sense the meaning, but I also noticed the confusion they caused, especially amongst novices.
+When reading some forums on the Fountain Pen Network, I noticed that there is a multitude of most romantic descriptive expressions for the various styles of fountain pen nibs, such as “Wet Noodles” and the opposite “Nail”.
+Experienced flex‑nib writers have surely a sense the meaning, but I also noticed the confusion these expressions cause, especially amongst novices, like me.

 Chapters: 1.
 All Nibs Flex (What is flex?) — 2.
 All Nibs are preloaded — 3.
 What’s the Difference? (various write scenarios) — 4.
 Types of Flex Nibs (findings of the web)

-I comment on two suggestions of classifying nibs according to their technical parameters and summarise with a proposal of my own, with the hope that it will find the flex-writers’ acceptance.
+Here I investigate and comment on two suggestions of classifying nibs according to their technical parameters.
+I conclude with a proposal of my own, with the hope that it will find the flex-writers’ acceptance.

 Chapters: 5.
 Technical Approach (Investigation and analysis of a test method) — 6.
 Useful Line Width (How far can the tines be separated and the nib still produces a full line) — 7.
 Useful Writing Pressure (Comfortable writing pressures)

-A synthesis of what I learned from the above measuring methods and my own thoughts.
+A synthesis of what I learned from the above measuring methods including my own ponderings.